debauchery1st/pythonlife/README.md

 very interesting patterns evolve from symmetrically balanced seeds.

 ## seed ?

 a seed is the originating pattern.

 to create a seed:

- 1. touch/click the grid to flip a cell between life and death.
+ 1. touch/click to flip a cell between life and death.
- 2. press play to watch the seed evolve.
+ 2. press play to watch the cells evolve.

 ## Downloads